Leeianiop/WatchBlocks/README.md

 ![WatchBlocks](Images/Layers/3d.png)
 ![WatchBlocks](Images/WBPCB.png)
 ## Where everything goes
-### 1.Start by soldering the wires then sliding in the tft.
+### 1. Start by soldering the wires then sliding in the tft.
 ![WatchBlocks](Images/WBM.png)
-### 2.Close the lid & fit both the sliders in, remember to fit the wires of the tft through the hole and into the main case.
+### 2. Close the lid & fit both the sliders in, remember to fit the wires of the tft through the hole and into the main case.
 ![WatchBlocks](Images/WBS.png)
-### 3.Align with Main Case and Hot glue them with the nuts and screws
+### 3. Align with Main Case and Hot glue them with the nuts and screws
 ![WatchBlocks](Images/WBMS.png)
-### 4.IMPORTANT!! solder bottom pcb first (the one with 12 pin headers) Place xiao in (bottom to top), then use perfboard wire to connect them with XIAO, only then insert PCB in
+### 4. IMPORTANT!! solder bottom pcb first (the one with 12 pin headers) Place xiao in (bottom to top), then use perfboard wire to connect them with XIAO, only then insert PCB in
 ![WatchBlocks](Images/WBBPCB.png)
 ![WatchBlocks](Images/WBXIAO.jpeg)
 ![WatchBlocks](Images/WBXIAO1.png)
-### 5.Now solder the to pcb with the XIAO and place it in, then put on the cover (WatchBlocksSocket)
+### 5. Now solder the to pcb with the XIAO and place it in, then put on the cover (WatchBlocksSocket)
 ![WatchBlocks](Images/WBSO.png)
-### 6.Place Lipo battery in this cover, then connect with VBUS and GND to the pin headers
+### 6. Place Lipo battery in this cover, then connect with VBUS and GND to the pin headers
 ![WatchBlocks](Images/WBBS.png)
-### 7.Fit your RTC module in here and connect directly to the XIAO sharing the same I2C bus
+### 7. Fit your RTC module in here and connect directly to the XIAO sharing the same I2C bus
 ![WatchBlocks](Images/WBRTC.png)
-### 8.Close the MAIN Lid, and that's it, really simple !!
+### 8. Close the MAIN Lid, and that's it, really simple !!
 ![WatchBlocks](Images/WBML.png)
 ## Final assembly below (Including PCB):
 ![WatchBlocks](Images/FinalAssembly/FAM.png)